ElMustacho/catbot-v1.1/commands.md

 `!sbid stage_ID`

 Returns the schematics of the stage with the given ID.

+The ID does not appear in the game, and it exists for indexing only.

 Stage IDs appear when you use !sb.
 This is mostly meant for debugging purposes, but feel free to use it if you wish to.